-ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This new addition that qualifies for the Almost Free page since it is less than $2 with free shipping.
+ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This new addition that qualifies for the Almost Free page.
 Here is what one reviewer had to say:

 “When I got the saw, I thought it was a dinky little wire.
 My expectations were blown away!!
 I can cut a three inch tree in three min.
 I would much so recommend that you get this saw.”

 Sawyer Products Mini Water Filtration System: This is another new addition.
 Fans of the Sawyer water filtration systems are evangelistic in their praise.